heaventree/AcessWeb-uikit-revamp/AccessWebPro_UI_Skin_Handover.md

 ## Next Steps

 ### Immediate Tasks
+1. **Refine WCAG Checker UI**: Update the WCAG Checker page to better match the reference design:
+   - Improve geo options with subtle borders when inactive
+   - Ensure each standard tag has a unique color
+   - Fix checkbox styling and spacing
+   - Enhance input field and button styling
+   - Make the scan duration message more prominent with accent color
+2. **Implement Other Tool Pages**: Create remaining tool pages according to the sitemap:
+   - Color Palette Tool (`/tools/colors`)
+   - Image Alt Checker (`/tools/images`)
+   - WCAG Reference (`/tools/standards`)
-1. **Complete Theme Variables**: Finish updating all theme variables in accordance with the new design direction
+3. **Complete Theme Variables**: Finish updating all theme variables in accordance with the new design direction
-2. **Enhance Accessibility Tools**: Extend the accessibility components to fully match the original application's functionality
+4. **Enhance Accessibility Tools**: Extend the accessibility components to fully match the original application's functionality
-3. **Component Development**: Create the remaining UI components needed for the application
+5. **Component Development**: Create the remaining UI components needed for the application
-4. **Documentation**: Document usage patterns and integration guidelines for applying the skin
+6. **Documentation**: Document usage patterns and integration guidelines for applying the skin

 ### Medium-Term Tasks
 1. **Dashboard UI Components**: Develop UI components specific to the dashboard area (one of the areas with sidebar navigation)